RealZones/Skyblock-Listing-Bot/README.md

 # Skyblock-Listing-Bot
-The API in this is now cooked so no use
+# The API in this is now cooked so no use

-I think /whitelist doesnt work but easy fix and u can just whitelist manually in whitelist.json